rtlong/video-gallery/README.md

 ```
 $ video-gallery VIDEO_FILE
 ```
+It will save the image as a PNG in the same directory as the video, with the same name.

 Currently, it only accepts one file at a time, but that's easy to deal with using a for loop: